 Some who take the pollen for body-building or stamina boosting effects report the best result from a higher amount.
 On the other extreme those taking the pine pollen as part of a maintenance program along with other adaptogenic herbs, a multivitamin, mineral regime, and other superfood support, may choose a smaller daily intake.

 Naturopathic Note: Like any superfood, there is a good reason for moderating pine pollen intake.
 The body can get used to the bio-active nutrients in pine pollen, as in any other herb or superfood.
 To avoid getting used to it best to take 4-5 times a week.
 Think of it as a spice that can add a kick to your day.

-We compare our two different species of pollen like two different types of apples.
+It is like comparing two different types of apples.
 There is a difference in taste, smell and colour, and pollen grain size, but for the most part nutritionally similar.
 We haven't had the chance to do extensive detailed testing as of yet to actually indicate the subtle differences but hope to have them in the near future.
 Till then, it comes down to personal preference and which resonates with you the most.

 A living food has not been pasteurized, has not been radiated, or gassed, thus it comes with the natural probiotics, and its nurtural enzymes are intact and bio-active.
 Provided with the right light, oxygen and nutrients the living pine pollen will germinate.